Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Conferences with your child’s teacher(s) are scheduled twice a year: once in the fall and once in the spring.
 At these conferences, you will receive written and verbal communication about your child’s development.
 Additionally, similar written and verbal information will be provided to you by your child’s teacher(s) on a regular basis.

-If your child should have a serious challenging behavior, the teacher(s) will work with you as a team to develop an individual plan to support the child’s inclusion and success in the classroom.
+If your child should have a serious challenging behavior, our staff will work with you as a team to develop an individual plan to support the child’s inclusion and success in the classroom.
+If necessary and agreed upon, additional support consultants will join the team, contributing behavioral expertise and techniques for both families and teaching staff.

 If you have any particular concerns, you are welcome to schedule an additional conference by contacting your child’s teacher(s) directly.
 Please allow enough notification of these appointments so that necessary arrangements can be made to free the teacher(s) from the classroom at the appointment time.